 Early in my life I learned how to read music and play basic piano.
 I hated my teacher and gave that up.

-When my great-uncle Frank died, I inherited his tenor banjo.
+I inherited a tenor banjo.
 Taking lessons from Perry Bechtel, one of the great players, taught me about fretted instruments.

-I also experimented with computer-driven electronic music.
-Although I don’t do that anymore, here are some MP3 samples of what I did:
+Although I don’t do it anymore, I did experiment with computer-driven electronic music.
+Here are some MP3 samples of what I did:

 - Bach: Gigue Fugue in G major (BWV 577)

 - Handel: I Know That My Redeemer Liveth (instrumental)

 - The Who: Pinball Wizard (instrumental)

 - Widor: Toccata from the 5th Organ Symphony

 I loathe partisan politics, but am painfully aware of it, not being an apathetic couch potato.